Molecule of the Month: Hypoxia-Inducible Factors

 HIF-α is a molecular switch that responds to changing oxygen levels.

 Exploring the Structure

-PHD2 has the job of hydroxylating HIF-1α.
-Several drugs that bind to PHD2 are currently being evaluated for the treatment of anemia.
-By blocking the enzyme, the drug tricks cells into thinking they need more oxygen, so they send signals to build more blood cells.
-One of these drugs, Vadadustat, is shown here (PDB entry 5ox6).
-By comparing this to the structure of HIF-1α bound to PHD2 (PDB entry 3hqr), we can see that the drug mimics the cofactor of the enzyme (NOG is similar to alpha-ketoglutarate), and is big enough to block binding the HIF-1α proline as well.
+Drugs that bind to the PHD enzymes are being evaluated for treatment of anemia.
+By blocking these enzymes, the drug tricks cells into thinking they need more oxygen, so they send signals to build more red blood cells.
+Initial structures of PHD2 enabled structure-based design of inhibitors of the enzyme (PDB entries 2g1m, 2g19), and a drug currently under evaluation, vadadustat, is shown here (PDB entry 5ox6).
+By comparing this to the structure of PHD2 bound to a small piece of HIF-α (PDB entry 3hqr), we can see that the investigational drug mimics binding of α-ketoglutarate to the enzyme (NOG is similar to α-ketoglutarate), and is big enough to block binding of the HIF-α proline.

 Topics for Further Discussion

 - There are many structures of FIH (factor inhibiting HIF) in the PDB archive if you would like to explore it and its interaction with substrates and inhibitors.

 - The scissor-shaped DNA-binding domain of the HIF complex is termed “basic helix-loop-helix.”
 You can see other examples by searching for “bHLH” on the main PDB site.